TWKB/Specification/twkb.md

 * an optional "idlist" (if indicated in the metadata header)
 * an **ngeometries** unsigned varint giving the number of geometries in the collection
-* for each geometry there will be a complete TWKB geometry, readable using the rules set out above
+* for each geometry there will be a complete TWKB geometry (with it's own first absolute coordinate), readable using the rules set out above

 The layout is: